aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 ![gateway service](/images/pixie/Screen_Shot_2021-09-09_at_10.45.10_PM.png)

 Using `px/http_data_filtered` again, let's see what a successful request should look like.
-Filter for **status_code** 200 to see that `gateway-service` should return back base64 for the `frontend-service` to display to users.
+Filter for **status_code** 200 and click on any result to see that `gateway-service` returns a base64 string for the `frontend-service` to display to users.
 ![gateway good](/images/pixie/2-servicestats-3.png)

 Filtering for **status_code** 400 gives us a very different scenario.
 We see that **REQ_PATH** is all `/PIXIE`, as the user is repeatedly trying to access the PIXIE hat.
 In the body of the response, we can see that `gateway-service` responds with a message stating that the "hat style does not exist" with an error code of `400`.
 However, that's not particularly helpful either, since **we already know** that the PIXIE hat *appears* to be missing even though it is, in fact, in the MySQL Database because we are able to select it on the frontend.